-TIBCO BE Interview Questions
+TIBCO BE Interview Questions - Table of Content

-Top TIBCO BE Interview Questions
+Top TIBCO BE Interview Questions and Answers

-Q. What is TIBCO BE and why it is used?
+Q1) What is TIBCO BE and why it is used?

-Q. What is the role of channels and destinations in TIBCO BE?
+Q2) What is the role of channels and destinations in TIBCO BE?

-For example, when you create a destination for a JMS Channel; it contains details about the destiantion queue name, delivery mode etc.
+For example, when you create a destination for a JMS Channel; it contains details about the destination queue name, delivery mode, etc.

-Q. How events are generated in TIBCO BE?
+Q3) How events are generated in TIBCO BE?

 Ans: Event instances get created based on the messages coming as input from the channels.

 Ans: In TIBCO BE, Rules specify the actions that need to be taken based on certain conditions.
 Rules are triggered based on events when conditions are met.

 Body implementation of Virtual Rule Functions is made through decision tables instead.